 The Spanish Fire-Ship Attack on Gibraltar – 7 June 1780

 Despite the replenishment of Gibraltar on 19 January by Admiral Sir George Rodney’s fleet and attendant merchant vessels, the Spanish had not let up in their determined campaign to regain the rock fortress which they had lost to Britain at the commencement of the century.
-Equally the British garrison had shown no weakening in their tenacity to retain the base which held such a strategic position between the French Brest and Toulon fleets, and which commanded the gateway to the Mediterranean Sea.
+Equally, the British garrison had shown no weakening in their tenacity to retain the base which held such a strategic position between the French Brest and Toulon fleets, and which commanded the gateway to the Mediterranean Sea.

-The Enterprise quickly let lose three shot to warn her consorts and the garrison of the impending threat, and then cutting her cable she edged closer inshore.
-At the same time she and the other vessels around the New Mole opened fire on the approaching sail, whilst men from the Enterprise, St. Fermin and the ordnance transports took to their boats to try and grapple and steer away the blazing ships.
-The largest fire-ship, estimated to be about the size of a 50-gun vessel, caused a great degree of panic when all attempts to board her were thwarted by the raging inferno aboard her, but salvation came in the form of a 32-pounder cannon on the Mole-Head, whose firing of bar-shot was credited with forcing her head around.
-Eventually the tide carried this vessel just a hundred and fifty yards past the Mole to safety.
+The Enterprise quickly let lose three shot to warn her consorts and the garrison of the impending threat, and cutting her cable she edged closer inshore.
+At the same time, she and the other vessels around the New Mole opened fire on the approaching sail, whilst men from the Enterprise, St. Fermin and the ordnance transports took to their boats to try and grapple and steer away the blazing ships.
+The largest fire-ship, estimated to be about the size of a 50-gun vessel, caused a great degree of panic when all attempts to board her were thwarted by the raging inferno, but salvation came in the form of a 32-pounder cannon on the Mole-Head, whose firing of bar-shot was credited with forcing her head around.
+Eventually, the tide carried this vessel a hundred and fifty yards past the Mole to safety.
 Three other vessels that had been chained together were boarded and separated by the British sailors, being towed to safety to the south of the New Mole, and the remaining fire-ships drove harmlessly ashore of their own volition.
 By about 2 a.m. the shipping around the New Mole was clear of danger.

-Whilst the fire-ship attack had been under way, the garrison’s batteries had joined the men-of-war in their blind fire upon the enemy boats and gallies, although how much effect this had caused could not be calculated as the night was so dark and the scene so confusing.
+Whilst the fire-ship attack had been under way, the garrison’s batteries had joined the men-of-war in their blind fire upon the enemy boats and gallies, although how much effect this had caused could not be calculated, as the night was so dark and the scene so confusing.
 However, the blazing fire-ships had illuminated a ghostly squadron of men-of-war at the entrance to the bay which was apparently waiting for any of the British ships to cut their cables and put to sea.
 At daylight these vessels were identified as a ship of the line, two frigates and several xebecs, a force that was under the orders of the venerable Rear-Admiral Don Antonio Barcello.
 Their retreat into Algeciras later that day was a reward for Captain Harvey and his officers and men who had so successfully repulsed the fire-ship attack.

-Back on the Rock the shattered remains of the fire-ships were broken up and the surviving timbers proved a most useful supply of fuel for the beleaguered inhabitants over the ensuing autumn and winter.
+Back on the Rock, the shattered remains of the fire-ships were broken up and the surviving timbers proved to be a most useful supply of fuel for the beleaguered inhabitants over the ensuing autumn and winter.
 This windfall proved to be most welcome, for it would be another ten months before the next relief came in with the arrival of Vice-Admiral George Darby’s fleet on 12 April 1781.